-HOW TO FIND EXTRANEOUS SOLUTION IN RADICAL EQUATIONS
+HOW TO FIND EXTRANEOUS SOLUTIONS IN RADICAL EQUATIONS

 Extraneous solutions are values that we get when solving equations that aren't really solutions to the equation.